dNationCloud/kubernetes-monitoring/helpers/FAQ.md

 The first layer is the source of all aggregated k8s cluster alerts triggered by dNation monitoring.

 #### Alerts
-The upper section shows the number of triggered critical and warning alerts.
-If you want to see detailed list of triggered alerts apply the drill down principle and see the list with detailed information.
+The upper section shows the amount of triggered critical and warning alerts.
+If you want to see detailed list of triggered alerts simply apply the drill down principle.

 #### Overview
 The overview section allows you to monitor the health status of k8s nodes, workloads (deployments, stateful sets, daemon sets, pods, containers and more)